Quality matters when hiring for a big project. Call a Best Pick now!

 Even the most intrepid homeowners should be wary of installing chimney caps themselves.
 Not only do hardware stores carry a limited selection of chimney caps, but chimney cap installation must be done “in a very unforgiving environment.”
 Removing a rusted cap on a two- or three-story house can be challenging, Michael says, though most chimney capping installations are fairly simple.
 “Professionals will carry the common sizes on their truck.
 So, they will get up to the chimney, take measurements, and select the right cap.”
 Unless you need a custom chimney cap, appointments typically take under two hours.

 Having a proper chimney cap is just one part of practicing chimney safety for your home.
 The Chimney Safety Institute of America (CSIA) also recommends having your chimney inspected once a year.
 Michael echoes this recommendation, urging homeowners to have their chimney cleaned annually by a certified chimney sweep who can accurately gauge creosote buildup and assess any potential problems.
-With a capped, clean chimney, you’ll be more than ready for fireplace season.
+You’ll be more than ready for fireplace season with a capped, clean chimney.

 This spotlight article was crafted by Lindemann Chimney Service, a Chimneys and Fireplaces Best Pick in Chicago.
 While we strive to provide relevant information to all homeowners, some of the material we publish may not pertain to every area.
 Please contact your local Best Pick companies for any further area-specific advice.